cloudflare/cloudflare-docs/content/workers/configuration/versions-and-deployments/gradual-deployments.md

 Due to [global uniqueness](durable-objects/platform/known-issues/#global-uniqueness), only one version of each [Durable Object](/durable-objects/) can run at a time.
 This means that gradual deployments work slightly differently for Durable Objects.

-When you create a new gradual deployment for a Worker that defines a Durable Object, each Durable Object is assigned a Worker version based on the percentages you configured in your [deployment](/workers/configuration/deployments/).
+When you create a new gradual deployment for a Durable Object Worker, each Durable Object is assigned a Worker version based on the percentages you configured in your [deployment](/workers/configuration/deployments/).
 This version will not change until you create a new deployment.

 ### Example